Best daily deals

 omni notes best note taking apps for android

-Omni Notes is another very simple note taking app with a Material Design interface.
+Omni Notes is another very simple note-taking app with a Material Design interface.
 This one uses a vertical card layout that is both easy to scroll through and easy to keep track of.
 It also has the ability to merge, sort, and search through your notes for better organization and discovery.
 On top of that, the app has DashClock support, widgets, and a sketch-note mode where you can draw and doodle if you want to.
 It has enough features to be competitive without bogging itself down.
-It’s one of the great note taking apps for those on a budget as well.
+It’s one of the best note-taking apps for budget users.

 SomNote